johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part-3/index.md

 <img style="float: right;" src="/img/electric_outlet.png" alt="a British electrical outlet">
 devices these days run a wide range of voltages, but you won't be carrying something like a hair dryer where a change of voltage would be required.
-One small trick about UK electric outlets: there is a small on/off switch for each plug.
+One important tip about UK electric outlets: there is a small on/off switch for each plug.
 When it is powered on, a small bit of red color will show.
-Keep this in mind or you may be surprised to find that your phone has not charged overnight.
+Keep this in mind or you may be surprised to find that your phone has not charged overnight because you never turned on the juice.